Skip to content

 Often presents with acute onset and pain on eye movement.

-MRI shows contrast enhancement of the optic nerve, but enlargement is mild.
-Often improves with steroid therapy.
+MRI shows contrast enhancement of the optic nerve, but swelling is mild.
+Often improves with steroid treatment.

 Other differential diagnoses:

-Optic glioma shows uniform enlargement and downward kinking, which can be clearly distinguished from the tram-track sign of optic nerve sheath meningioma.
+Optic glioma shows uniform enlargement and downward kinking, which is clearly distinguishable from the tram-track sign of optic nerve sheath meningioma.

 Q What is the difference between optic glioma and optic nerve sheath meningioma?